Podcastindex-org/podcast-namespace/README.md

 ### Phase 2 (Open)

-- **\<podcast:social platform="[service slug]" url="[link to social media account]">**[social media handle]**\</podcast:social>** (optional|multiple) - This is a channel-level
+- **\<podcast:social platform="[service slug]" url="[link to social media account]">**[social media handle]**\</podcast:social>**

+   Channel or Item

+   (optional | multiple)

-   element listing possibly multiple social media accounts for this podcast.
-The service slugs should be community written in the accompanying serviceslugs.txt file.
+   This element lists social media accounts for this podcast.
+The service slugs should be community written into the accompanying serviceslugs.txt file.

-- **\<podcast:funding platform="[service slug]" url="[url for the show at the platform]">**[podcast handle at the platform]**\</podcast:funding>** - (optional|multiple) - This is a
+- **\<podcast:funding platform="[service slug]" url="[url for the show at the platform]">**[podcast handle at the platform]**\</podcast:funding>**

+   Channel or Item

+   (optional | multiple)

-   channel-level element listing multiple possible donation/funding links for the podcast.
+   This element lists multiple possible donation/funding links for the podcast.

 ## Categories

 There can be a maximum of 9 category elements defined in a feed.
 Any number greater than that should be discarded.

 Category names are defined in the accompanying "categories.json" file in this repository.
 They should be referenced in the element by their textual name.
 The characters can be in any case.
 This list of categories aims to replicate the current standard but also eliminate as much as possible compound, heirarchical naming and the use of ampersands.
 Thus, "Health & Fitness" becomes "Health" and "Fitness" as two distinct categories.
 And, "Religion & Spirituality" becomes two separate categories.
 Again, they are different things that don't always go together.
 Splitting them allows for more flexible combinations.
 And, avoiding ampersands makes xml encoding errors less likely.

 ## Verification, importing and moving

-If the "locked" element is present and set to "yes", podcasting hosts and platforms should not allow importing of this feed until the **\<podcast:email>** or other defined feed owner (such as **\<managingEditor>**) is contacted and subsequently sets the "locked" element to "no" or removes it from the feed.
+If the "locked" element is present and set to "yes", podcasting hosts and platforms should not allow importing of this feed until the **\<podcast:verificationEmail>** or other defined feed owner (such as **\<managingEditor>**) is contacted and subsequently sets the "locked" element to "no" or removes it from the feed.

 The **\<podcast:previousUrl>** element acts like a relay header in an email envelope.
 Each time a feed is imported, an additional **\<podcast:previousUrl>** should be added, and all previous ones preserved.

 Once a successful import has taken place, the **\<podcast:newFeedUrl>** element can be put in the old feed as a pointer to the new location.